 The EC shall act in the interest of all NLTAPA members in a manner that is ethical and unbiased towards any particular Region, group of Centers or NLTAPA member.
 The EC shall adopt an operational guidance document such as an Operations Manual that will be reviewed and revised at a maximum of 4 years.

-Documents guiding the operation of the NLTAPA EC shall be accepted by a majority vote of the EC, unless otherwise specified in these bylaws as requiring a vote of the membership.
-Powers of the EC shall include but are not limited to: developing NLTAPA strategic plans, work plans, and operating budgets; appointing and charging chairs and members of standing committees, work groups, and special committees; representing the views of NLTAPA membership to FHWA TPP and other external entities; negotiating memoranda of understanding with partner groups; collecting dues and recommending dues changes to the membership.
+Documents guiding the operation of the NLTAPA EC shall be accepted by a majority vote of the EC, unless otherwise specified in these Bylaws as requiring a vote of the membership.
+Powers of the EC shall include but are not limited to: developing NLTAPA strategic plans, work plans, and operating budgets; appointing and charging chairs and members of standing committees, work groups, and special committees; representing the views of NLTAPA membership to FHWA and other external entities; negotiating memoranda of understanding with partner groups; collecting dues and recommending dues changes to the membership.

 The EC may call for a vote of the membership on any matter it deems of great significance.
-The EC may, with advice from member centers, represent the opinions and positions of its membership to FHWA TPP.
-Activities of the EC on behalf of all Centers shall not preclude the ability of any individual Center or group of Centers to contact the FHWA TPP LTAP/TTAP Program Office directly in its/their own interest.
+The EC may, with advice from Center Members, represent the opinions and positions of its membership to FHWA .
+Activities of the EC shall not preclude the ability of any member to contact FHWA directly in its/their own interest.

 Section 6.3 — Executive Committee Meetings